-Each chest is labeled, but all are labeled incorrectly.
+Each chest is labelled, but all are labelled incorrectly.
 You are allowed to pick one coin from just one of the chests and after his you must correctly identify each of the three chests.

 What should you do?

-If you pick a gold coin, you know that chest must contain all gold coins (it can't be the 50/50 chest because all the chests are incorrectly labeled).
-So the chest labelled silver must be the 50/50 chest and the one labeled gold must be the silver chest.
+If you pick a gold coin, you know that chest must contain all gold coins (it can’t be the 50/50 chest because all the chests are incorrectly labelled).
+So the chest labelled silver must be the 50/50 chest and the one labelled gold must be the silver chest.

-On the other hand if you pick a silver coin, you know that chest must contain all silver coins, the one labeled silver must be the gold chest and the one labeled gold must be the 50/50 chest.
+On the other hand if you pick a silver coin, you know that chest must contain all silver coins, the one labelled silver must be the gold chest and the one labelled gold must be the 50/50 chest.

 Where there is light is the only place I can live.
 Yet if light shines on me I die.

 There was a plane crash in which every single person was killed.
 Yet there were 12 survivors.
 How?

 Turn me on my side and I am everything.
 Cut me in half and I am nothing.

 The number 8.
 On its side, it looks like the symbol for infinity and when you cut it in half, it looks like two zeroes.

 You have two ropes, each of which takes exactly one hour to burn if lit from one end.
 The ropes are not identical, nor are they uniform, i.e. it doesn’t necessarily take half an hour for half the rope to burn.